Spain 2-1 England: Player ratings from Euro 2024 final as Luke Shaw rises to the occasion but Harry Kane woes prolong trophy wait

 Moved to the left to accommodate Foden as Southgate sprung a tactical tweak.
 Good battle with Dani Carvajal but looked every bit a man who has played over a century of games the past two seasons.

 Great piece of skill to take a pass and fire wide and was instrumental in the England equaliser.
-Too often on the fringes, Bellingham will use part of his summer to access the bumps and niggles that have made his tournament one of moments but little consistency.
+Too often on the fringes, Bellingham will use part of his summer to assess the bumps and bruises that have made his tournament one of moments but little consistency.

 Deployed in the No 10 role, his best position and where he did most of his early damage in the semi-final.
 Reacted well to Rice's deflected cross to steer a shot on target saved by Unai Simon but was handed unwanted defensive duties when moved over to accommodate Cole Palmer.
 Another evening where the Manchester City man could not quite replicate his club form for his country and was largely on the periphery.